 Who is in charge?

 A live-in residential coordinator is in charge of non-academic portions of the program including life in the residence hall.
 A staff of six resident assistants (RA), in addition, live on the residence hall floors throughout the duration of the program.
 This team of RAs is closely supervised by both the residential coordinator and the program director.
 The program director, Warren Schlesinger, also has specific responsibility for academics and academic advising.
 You can leave a message on his office phone at 607-274-3951, or email email@example.com.
 (Dr. Schlesinger's cell phone number is made available to the entire residence hall staff for use as needed.)

 The Office of Public Safety open 24 hours and can be reached at 607-274-3333 for actual emergencies.

 The J. David Hammond Center for Student Health Services is open Monday through Friday.
 If necessary, referrals are made to local physicians and medical facilities.
 Payment for off-campus services and for medications is the student's responsibility.

-More information about safety and security can be found on our summer college Campus Life page.
+More information about safety and security can be found at the Office of Public Safety.

 Where will I eat?

 Meals are served at the Campus Center Dining Hall.
 You can review more about the college's dining options here at the Dining Services website.

 A note about gluten-free options and allergens: There is a station in the dining hall which avoids using the 8 major allergens and has dedicated cooking equipment to avoid cross-contamination.
 The food in this area is served by an employee.
 Dining Services may be able to make some things on the spot or prepare some extra items ahead of time if menus are not agreeable, but the more advance notice, the better.

 Gluten-free menu options are available for breakfast, lunch, and dinner, and dining services offer some packaged gluten-free desserts.
 The dining hall may not have everyone's favorite items, so if there are food items that students may really miss, they are encouraged to bring some with them.